karlabarcellos/karlabarcellos.github.io/_pages/about.md

   - /about.html
 ---

-I am an economist with experience in research, statistical and econometric analysis, data analysis, and processing.
-My credentials include a bachelor’s degree in economics from the University of Guadalajara, Mexico, a Master in Public Administration, and over 7 years in the field of economics.
+I am an economist with extensive experience leading research, statistical and econometric analysis on macroeconomics and social issues.
+I hold a bachelor's degree in economics and a master’s degree in public administration.

-## My strengths include:

-- Economic, financial, and market analysis
-- Design, analysis, and evaluation of the impact of Public Policies
-- Data analysis, visualization, and forecasting
-- Design and implementation of institutional communication strategies
-- Project Management
-- Planning, process improvement and problem-solving
-- Leadership
+I use data-driven frameworks to evaluate public policies and economic development strategies.
+Currently, I am researching the future of work and education in Canada.

 Additionally, I love learning new things.
 I am constantly attending boot camps, reading, and writing about economics, data, new software, and technologies.
-I especially love teaching.
-For years, I was a professor of statistics and econometrics at Mexican Universities.

 ## Research interests

-- Monetary policy: Impact of the Central Banks decisions in the economic system.
 - Macroeconomics: Evolution, relations and impact of the macroeconomic indicators in Mexico and Canada (economic and social development).
+- Labour Market, financial, institutional, and organizational framework.
+- Future of work and education in Canada.
-- Labour Market, financial, institutional, and organizational framewor.
-Fiscal policies, federalism and centralism and the debt in subnational governments.
+- Fiscal policies, federalism and centralism and the debt in subnational governments.
 - Data Science and AI : Impact and regulations of the new technologies in government and Institutional decisions.
+- Monetary policy: Impact of the Central Banks decisions in the economic system.

 ## Other interests